-Reproducibly translate mouse models of Alzheimer’s disease (AD) to human disease with 770 standardized genes covering 30 clinically derived AD-associated modules discovered in the AMP-AD consortium study of human brain tissue.
-Reliably assay AD phenotypes and disease progression in mouse model development.
-Perform in vivo screening of potential therapeutics with an efficient workflow to potentially reduce the time to clinic.
+Reproducibly translate mouse models of Alzheimer’s disease (AD) to human disease with 770 standardized genes covering 30 clinically derived AD-associated modules discovered for AMP-AD consortium study of human brain tissue.
+Reliably assay AD phenotypes and disease progression for mouse model development and human tissue screening.
+Perform in vivo screening of potential therapeutics with an efficient and translational workflow to potentially reduce time to the clinic.

 - Monitor disease progression with age